Futsal at the 2007 Pan American Games

 Futsal at the 2007 Pan American Games took place at the Rio Centro Complex in a temporary facility.
-It was the first time the sport was played in a Pan American Games, mainly because Brazil hosted the games, and it is very popular there.
+It was the first time the sport was played in a Pan American Games, due to its popularity in Brazil.

 In each group, each team played against all others once and the two best teams in each group advanced to the semifinals.
 The teams that did not advance to the semi-finals played 5th to 8th classification matches.